 You can’t have much trouble raising the Delaware chicken; they are usually healthy and strong.
 But just like other chicken breeds, you have to keep them in a clean environment.
 Chickens don’t do well in dirty places as their health is susceptible.

 Besides, dirty environments breed both internal and external parasites.
 Ensure you inspect the chickens regularly, especially in hidden areas for signs of ticks, mites, etc. Use the appropriate solution to treat infected cases.
 You can subject your flock to periodic veterinary tests to help combat any internal health issues they might have.

 As regards care, Delawares should be fed with the required amount of feed of good quality.
 However, the chicks’ diets are quite different from the chickens’ diets.
 For example, chicks need about 24% of the protein in their diet for the first eight weeks of their lives.

 Food and water must be available all through the day as this chicken breed matures fast.
 However, don’t overfeed your chicks to avoid diarrhea.
 Feed them with little quantity multiple times during the day.

-You should also add foods that enhance eggshells, such as shell-grit, etc., to chicks’ and chickens’ diets.
-Don’t miss the grit with their feed; instead, put it in a separate container for your flock.
+You should also add foods that enhance eggshells, such as shell grit, etc., to chicks’ and chickens’ diets.
+Don’t mix the grit with their feed; instead, put it in a separate container for your flock.

 4 Tips For Raising The Delaware Chicken